-Visitors coming from the Miami area and points north should take the Florida Turnpike (Route 821) south until it ends, merging with U.S. 1 at Florida City.
-Turn right at the first traffic light onto Palm Drive (State Road 9336/SW 344th St.) and follow the signs to the park.
+Take the Florida Turnpike (Route 821) south until it ends merging with U.S. 1 at Florida City.
+Turn right at the first traffic light onto Palm Drive (State Road 9336/SW 344th St.) and follow the signs to the park

 Hours of Operation

-Lobby can be accessed 24 hours for backcountry site self-registration during the summer season.
+Lobby can be accessed 24 hours for backcountry site for self registration during the summer season.
 Hours are subject to change.